 Welcome Writers & Readers

-We acknowledge here our gratitude for financial support from the Massachusetts Cultural Council, and from several local cultural councils, and from the Gordon College Department of English, Language and Literature.
-This support made it possible for us to keep this festival free.
-And we’re very pleased to be collaborating with individuals from other academic institutions, including Middlesex Community College, Bunker Hill Community College, Emerson College, Baylor University, and Phillips Exeter Academy.
+We acknowledge here our gratitude for financial support from the Massachusetts Cultural Council, from the Hamilton-Wenham, Manchester, and Essex Cultural Councils, and from the Gordon College Department of English, Language and Literature.
+This support has made it possible for us to keep this festival free.

 We gratefully acknowledge this support; these local and state grants have enabled us to offer this festival for free.